syncfusion-content/fileformat-docs/File-Formats/Presentation/Security.md

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PowerPoint-Examples/tree/master/Security/Remove-encryption).

 ## Write Protection

 You can set write protection for a PowerPoint Presentation and remove protection from the write protected PowerPoint presentation.